uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Avoid Side Effects (part 1)
-A function produces a side effect if it does anything other than take a value in and return another value or values.
+A function produces side effects if it does anything more than take values and/or return values.
 A side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a stranger.